SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 More specifically, evaluating the fermionic contribution to the derivative $\frac{\partial S_{\rm F}}{\partial x}$ is the dominant cost, scaling as $O(\beta \mathcal{N}^3)$; Sec.~\ref{sec:action_derivative} discusses how to evaluate this derivative.

 Unfortunately, applying the basic \gls*{HMC} method outlined in this section still results in long autocorrelation times that stem from the disparate timescales introduced to the Hamiltonian dynamics by the bosonic action $S_{\rm B}(x)$.
 Sec.~\ref{sec:fourier_acceleration} introduces a refined \gls*{HMC} method that utilizes two complementary methods for addressing this issue.
-However, while \gls*{HMC} updates are a powerful method for sampling phonon fields, Sec.~\ref{sec:special_udpates} discusses intermittently supplementing the \gls*{HMC} updates with other types of global updates to help further reduce autocorrelation times and mitigate ergodicity concerns in certain situations.
-Lastly, while one might consider decoupling the Hubbard interaction using continuous \gls*{HS} fields which could then be sampled with \gls*{HMC} updates, the absence of a bosonic contribution coupling those fields in the imaginary time direction is known to make the approach ineffective~\cite{Beyl2018revisiting,scalettar1986new}.
+Sec.~\ref{sec:special_udpates} discusses intermittently supplementing the \gls*{HMC} updates with other types of global updates to help further reduce autocorrelation times and mitigate ergodicity concerns in certain situations.
+Lastly, while one might consider decoupling the Hubbard interaction using continuous \gls*{HS} fields which could then be sampled with \gls*{HMC} updates, the absence of a bosonic contribution coupling those fields in the imaginary time direction is known to make the approach challenging in practice~\cite{Beyl2018revisiting,scalettar1986new}.